bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/user-interface.md

 {% translate walletmsigna choose-your-wallet %}

-**No configuration necessary:** just install Bitcoin Core on the same computer you plan to use mSigna, wait for Bitcoin Core to sync the block chain, and then start mSigna---it will automatically connect to your Bitcoin Core full node.
+**No configuration necessary:** just install Bitcoin Core on the same computer you plan to use mSigna, wait for Bitcoin Core to sync the blockchain, and then start mSigna---it will automatically connect to your Bitcoin Core full node.

 {:.right-hanger}